sigoden/apitest/docs/mixin.md

 }
 ```

-It tells apitest that `mixin.jsona` is for mixin.
+It tells apitest that `mixin.jsona` is used for mixin.

 For example, we write `mixin.jsona` below
 ```js